schubergphilis/blu/Docs/source/powershell.rst

 .. note::
-	From this point on, your blu_script resources has access to ServerManager and ActiveDirectory snap-ins everywhere in recepies.
-These snapins remain valid until you dispose the runspace as specified above.
+	From this point on, your blu_script resources has access to ServerManager and ActiveDirectory snap-ins everywhere in recipes.
+These snap-ins remain valid until you dispose the runspace as specified above.

-A good practice is to define variables and snapin by **action :define** and run PowerShell converge scripts by **action :run** so that PowerShell code is more readable and also you can take advantage of other mechanisms of **define** action like type conversion. |br|
+A good practice is to define variables and snap-in by **action :define** and run PowerShell converge scripts by **action :run** so that PowerShell code is more readable and also you can take advantage of other mechanisms of **define** action like type conversion. |br|
 **Marshalling** between Ruby and PowerShell is covered later in this document.

 .. warning::
-    If you don't check the loaded snapin before loading them, by **If (!(Get-module <name>))** and also do not dispose PowerShell runspace, in the next Chef run you get an error that the required snapin is already loaded.
+    If you don't check the loaded snap-in before loading them, by **If (!(Get-module <name>))** and also do not dispose PowerShell runspace, in the next Chef run you get an error that the required snap-in is already loaded.

 *******************************
 Marshalling and Type conversion
 *******************************
-Currently there are 4 new convertable data types are added to the blu namespace, namely blu_true, blu_false, blu_nil and blu_array:
+Currently there are 4 new data types are added to the blu namespace, namely blu_true, blu_false, blu_nil and blu_array:

 Booleans (blu_true / blu_false):
 --------------------------------